International Programmes 2025/2026

 University of Stuttgart

-Intelligent systems for a sustainable society
+Intelligent systems to benefit society

 The University of Stuttgart is one of the leading technically oriented universities in Germany with global significance.
 Located centrally in an economically strong region with vast cultural integration, the university sees itself as a hub of university-based, extramural and industrial research.
 Furthermore, it takes a role as a leader in research-based teaching, focused on quality and holism.
 The university is dedicated to researching and strengthening the interfaces between technology, society and culture in an interdisciplinary manner, defined as the "Stuttgart Way".
-This means the integration of engineering, natural sciences, humanities and social sciences based on the fundamentals of cutting-edge research at a disciplinary level.
+This means that the integration of engineering, natural sciences, humanities and social sciences is based on the fundamentals of cutting-edge research at a disciplinary level.

 Excellent research and teaching